Impairment or health payments and who qualifies

-If you have a long-term illness or disability that has lasted, or will last, for at least six months, or you are terminally ill, you may be able to get extra payments as part of your Income Support claim.
+- have a long-term illness or disability that has lasted, or will last, at least 6 months

 - need to visit your GP on a regular basis

-- need assistance with personal care, eg washing / dressing
+- need assistance with personal care, for example washing and dressing

 - have a condition that seriously affects your ability to get around outdoors